-Auditions are adjucated by a panel of judges made up of the Orchesis director, IDT director, YPDT director, past Orchesis president and one person outside of the dance program.
+Auditions are adjudicated by a panel of judges made up of the Orchesis director, IDT director, YPDT director, past Orchesis president and one person outside of the dance program.

 What are the judges looking for?

 Each judge is looking for something different, based on her or his own dance experience.
 Some judges look for an overall technical dance ability, others look for a dancer's problem-solving skills, still others look for how a dancer handles stress or unfamiliar movement.
-The number one quality that is important to all judges is the dancer's willingness to tackle any movement, regardless of the dancer's skill level or knowledge of the dance style, and the dancer's attitude (a positive attitude is best, of course).
+The number one quality important to all judges is the dancer's willingness to tackle any movement regardless of his/her skill level or knowledge of the dance style, and the dancer's attitude (a positive attitude is best, of course).